Don Costa: Career

 Costa was born in Boston, Massachusetts, United States, to an Italian American family.
 As a child, he took a keen interest in learning the guitar, and he became a member of the CBS Radio Orchestra by the time he was in his teens.
 In the late 1940s, Costa moved to New York City to further his career by becoming a session musician.
 He played guitar with Bucky Pizzarelli on Vaughn Monroe's hit record "Ghost Riders in the Sky".
 It was around this time that Costa started experimenting with combinations of instruments, producing musical arrangements, and selling them to big bands.

 Steve Lawrence and Eydie Gormé invited Costa to write vocal backgrounds for their recordings.
-He agreed and thus began an association that led to their joining a record label headed by Sam Clark: ABC-Paramount Records.
+He agreed and thus began an association that led to their joining a record label headed by Sam Clark, ABC-Paramount Records.
 Costa accepted the position of head A&R man as well as chief arranger and producer.
 Many hits were to follow, not only with Lawrence and Gormé, but with Lloyd Price, George Hamilton IV, and Paul Anka.
 Apart from his arranging skills, Costa was a guitarist.
 Between 1956 and 1957, he released two 45s on ABC-Paramount using the alias Muvva "Guitar" Hubbard.
 He wrote the first, "Ponytail", as an R&B instrumental.
 The second was a cover version of "Raunchy" by Bill Justis.

+In 1957, he signed 15-year-old Carole King to her first recording contract on the strength of her performance after she talked her way into an audition at his office.